davidsonfellipe/awesome-wpo/README.md

 - [Confess](https://github.com/jamesgpearce/confess) - Uses PhantomJS to headlessly analyze web pages and generate manifests.
 - [DebugBear](https://www.debugbear.com/) - DebugBear is a site monitoring tool based on Lighthouse.
 See how your scores and metrics changed over time, with a focus on understanding what caused each change.
 DebugBear is a paid product with a free 30-day trial.
 - [Page Speed](https://developers.google.com/speed) - The PageSpeed family of tools is designed to help you optimize the performance of your site.
 PageSpeed Insights products will help you identify performance best practices that can be applied to your site, and PageSpeed optimization tools can help you automate the process.
-- [Lighthouse](https://github.com/GoogleChrome/lighthouse) - Auditing and performance metrics tool for Progressive Web Applications.
-- [Screpy](https://screpy.com) - AI-Based SEO Analysis & Monitoring Tool
+- [Screpy](https://screpy.com) - AI-Based SEO Analysis & Monitoring Tool.
 - [YSlow](https://github.com/marcelduran/yslow) - YSlow analyzes web pages and suggests ways to improve their performance based on a set of rules for high-performance web pages.
 - [YSlow for PhantomJS](https://yslow.org/phantomjs/) - YSlow for PhantomJS also introduces new output formats for automated test frameworks: TAP (Test Anything Protocol) and JUnit.
 - [Grunt-WebPageTest](https://github.com/sideroad/grunt-wpt) - Grunt plugin for continuous measurement of WebPageTest. ([Demo](http://sideroad.github.io/sample-wpt-page/))
 - [Grunt-yslow](https://github.com/andyshora/grunt-yslow) - Grunt task for testing page performance using PhantomJS, a headless WebKit browser.
 - [Grunt-perfbudget](https://github.com/tkadlec/grunt-perfbudget) - A Grunt.js task for enforcing a performance budget ([more on performance budgets](https://timkadlec.com/2013/01/setting-a-performance-budget/)).
-- [Web Tracing Framework](https://github.com/google/tracing-framework) - Web Tracing Framework is a set of libraries, tools, and visualizers for the tracing and investigation of complex web applications
+- [Web Tracing Framework](https://github.com/google/tracing-framework) - Web Tracing Framework is a set of libraries, tools, and visualizers for the tracing and investigation of complex web applications.
 - [Yandex.Tank](https://github.com/yandex/yandex-tank) - An extensible open-source load testing tool for advanced Linux users which is especially good as a part of an automated load testing suite.
 - [Yellow Lab Tools](https://yellowlab.tools/) - Online quick and easy tool that audits frontend bad practices, reveals performance issues, and profiles JavaScript.
 - [Pagelocity](https://pagelocity.com/) - A web performance optimization and analysis tool.